 1. Simplify the online booking process

-The first step towards optimising your website and improving your direct booking conversion rate is to utilise an online booking system that includes simple forms and prominent ‘Book Now’ buttons.
-You should have a booking button on every landing page of your B&B’s website.
+The first step towards optimising your website and improving your direct booking conversion rate is to use an online booking system that includes simple forms and prominent ‘Book Now’ buttons.
+You should have a booking button on every prominent page of your website.

 2. Prioritise visual elements

-Your room descriptions and list of amenities will help your guests learn a little bit more about your B&B, but it’s the visual proof that will motivate them to book directly with you.
+Your room descriptions and list of amenities will help your guests learn a little bit more about your hotel, but it’s the visual proof that will motivate them to book directly with you.